 Built on a tiny granite island just off the coast, Mont St Michel is the second-most visited site after the D-Day Landing beaches and a listed UNESCO World Cultural and Natural Heritage Site.

-The Bayeux Tapestry is the world’s most famous piece of embroidery.
+The small Norman city of Bayeux is home to the world's most famous piece of embroidery, The Bayeux Tapestry.
 It tells the tale of William the Conqueror’s invasion of England in 1066, and was commissioned by William’s brother for the opening of Bayeux Cathedral in 1077.

 Its 58 panels are incredibly detailed.
 Alongside battle scenes there are depictions of everyday 11th century life.
 You can even see Halley’s Comet streaking across the sky in one panel - it did indeed pass by in 1066!